 Monthly vendors with indoor spaces may leave their booth set up from week to week when there is no conflict with another event on the grounds.
 All daily and outdoor vendors must pack up every week.
 Vendors in the Expo Hall, Clements Building, and Ashford Building are required to remove all of their property from the Fairgrounds when there is an event scheduled to use the building their booth is in.
 Property left onsite may be lost, damaged, or discarded.
 The quarterly schedule of events is available in the Events Center Office and shows upcoming event dates and the area being used.
 It is the vendor’s responsibility to check the schedule regularly and be prepared to pack up when the building their booth is in has an event scheduled.

 Electricity on the grounds is only to be used on Market day.
 Vendors must unplug all fans, radios, refrigerators, lights, etc. before leaving their booths at close of business.
 Vendors may not use nails, screws, staples, push pins, etc. on their tables, chairs, or booth walls.
 Do not damage County property, buildings, or grounds in any way.

+Vendors must obtain in advance and provide proof to Fairgrounds staff of proper commercial licensing for any music use by Vendor and/or any agent of Vendor beyond personal streaming or personal entertainment.
+It is the sole responsibility of the Vendor to obtain appropriate licensing for any music use by the Vendor.
+Any costs of compliance will be solely borne by Vendor.

+Vendor will indemnify and hold harmless the County for any damages it incurs related to Vendor’s conduct or breach of this Agreement, whether suit be brought or not.

 All vendors must complete the Vendor Agreement in its entirety and provide the executed Agreement to Fairgrounds staff prior to renting a vendor space.
 Any time substantive changes are made to the Market Rules and Regulations, all vendors will be required to sign a new Vendor Agreement prior to renting a vendor space.